Pompeii Baths -

 • CENTRAL BATHS – this was a new Pompeii baths complex whose building began only after the big earthquake in 62 AD and was never finished.
 In this thermae complex, no separate sections for men and women were provided.

 • STABIAN BATHS – are the most ancient and the biggest Pompeii baths.
-The whole complex is centered around the gymnasium area bordered with a colonnade on three sides.
+The whole complex is centered around the gymnasium area bordered by a colonnade on three sides.
 It was built and decorated in many stages the oldest of which goes back to the 2nd Century BC, and was built over an even older facility, dating back to the 4th and 3rd Ct BC!
 These baths are strictly divided into sections for men and women.
-These Pompeii baths are good to visit if you would like to see the hypocaust system.
+These Pompeii baths are good to visit if you would like to see the hypocaust heating system.

 RELATED ARTICLES: